 Access with wp-admin

-To manage a WordPress page administration without a domain you must know the name of your website, and keep it under the control of a third party.
+To manage a WordPress page administration without a domain you must know the name of your website.
+Also, keep it under the control of a third party.
 You must consult the main domain under which your online site is managed.

 In this way you will have to enter its name in the search engine in the upper bar, adding the URL ending: /wp-admin or, as an alternative, /wp-login.